My full ToK Essay Mastery course is here (step-by-step videos, templates and tips) if you'd like a big boost with your essay.

 -Sum up the argument.
 The thesis again, in short.
 What have we learned?

 Here are some more ToK Essay tips you might want to consider.
-(A big thank you to my ToK mentor, John Hellner who has helped me and encouraged me to develop and share this structure).
+A big thank you to my recently-retired ToK colleague, John Hellner who gave me a lot of the ideas that went into this structure.